-- Possessing any firearm, ammunition, explosive device or illegal weapon as defined by Colorado law. - Fighting, assault, threat of bodily harm or sexual harassment. - Engaging in verbal abuse, intimidation, or harassment of instructors, students or staff including disruption or obstruction of teaching, research, administration, disciplinary proceedings or other College activities. - Failing to comply with verbal/written instructions of College staff and/or individuals in authority. - Engaging in distribution, possession, use, or being under the influence of alcohol, marijuana, an illegal drug, or controlled substances as defined in section 12-22-303, Colorado Revised Statutes. - Participating in gang-related activities and such gang-related characteristics as colors, hand signs, graffiti, apparel, jewelry, notebooks, trademarks, and any other attributes denoting gang affiliation. - Destroying, defacing, or stealing school property or property of others. - Being dishonest, cheating, plagiarizing, or knowingly furnishing false information. - Forging, altering, or misusing school documents, records, identification materials, educational materials, and internet. - Using obscenities or vulgarities. - Gambling, wagering, or betting of any type, either on or about the premises. - Participating in unauthorized entry/use of school facilities and/or use of school equipment. - Engaging in unauthorized distribution or sale of goods or unauthorized postings of materials on school bulletin boards or building surfaces. - Failing to comply with contractual obligations with Emily Griffith Technical College including, but not limited to, tuition payments, terms of work-study or employment. - Engaging in unacceptable uses of school-owned equipment and resource materials. - Smoking tobacco or marijuana, or using e-cigarettes or vape pens, in any of the Emily Griffith Technical College buildings, shops, or on Emily Griffith Technical College property. - Consuming food/drink in the classroom without instructor consent.
+- Possessing any firearm, ammunition, explosive device or illegal weapon as defined by Colorado law. - Fighting, assault, threat of bodily harm or sexual harassment. - Engaging in verbal abuse, intimidation, or harassment of instructors, students or staff including disruption or obstruction of teaching, research, administration, disciplinary proceedings or other College activities.
+This includes, but is not limited to social media outlets, email, instant messaging, etc. or posting students or staff on social media accounts without their permission. - Failing to comply with verbal/written instructions of College staff, instructors and/or individuals in authority. - False accusations of staff, instructors or students - Engaging in distribution, possession, use, or being under the influence of alcohol, marijuana, an illegal drug, or controlled substances as defined in section 12-22-303, Colorado Revised Statutes. - Participating in gang-related activities and such gang-related characteristics as colors, hand signs, graffiti, apparel, jewelry, notebooks, trademarks, and any other attributes denoting gang affiliation. - Destroying, defacing, or stealing school property or property of others. - Being dishonest, cheating, plagiarizing, or knowingly furnishing false information. - Forging, altering, or misusing school documents, records, identification materials, educational materials, and internet. - Using obscenities or vulgarities. - Gambling, wagering, or betting of any type, either on or about the premises. - Participating in unauthorized entry/use of school facilities and/or use of school equipment. - Engaging in unauthorized distribution or sale of goods or unauthorized postings of materials on school bulletin boards or building surfaces. - Failing to comply with contractual obligations with Emily Griffith Technical College including, but not limited to, tuition payments, terms of work-study or employment. - Engaging in unacceptable uses of school-owned equipment and resource materials.

-- Parking of any two-wheel vehicle in the facility. - Bringing children to class or leaving children unattended/unsupervised on school property or grounds. - Bringing animals/pets of any type in the building (Exception: service animals). - Inviting friends/family to the campus and/or having them attend class with you. - Using headphones, cell phones, or any similar electronic device during class. - Displaying any form of dress that is determined to be disruptive to the educational process which includes wearing shorts, halters, or other garments that expose the body. - Violating Federal, State or Local Laws as well as violating any other conduct policies as stated in the Denver Public Schools' Student Conduct and Discipline Policy or other appropriate policies developed within individual classrooms or programs.
+- Smoking tobacco or marijuana, or using e-cigarettes or vape pens, in any of the Emily Griffith Technical College buildings, shops, or on Emily Griffith Technical College property. - Consuming food/drink in the classroom without instructor consent. - Parking of any two-wheel vehicle inside the facility. - Bringing children to class or leaving children unattended/unsupervised on school property or grounds. - Bringing animals/pets of any type in the building (Exception: service animals). - Inviting friends/family to the campus and/or having them attend class with you. - Using headphones, cell phones, or any similar electronic device during class. - No recording, posting, sharing or distributing of lectures or conversations unless approved. - Displaying any form of dress that is determined to be disruptive to the educational process which includes wearing shorts, halters, or other garments that expose the body. - Violating Federal, State or Local Laws as well as violating any other conduct policies as stated in the Denver Public Schools' Student Conduct and Discipline Policy or other appropriate policies developed within individual classrooms or programs.